Not one of my photographs but I don’t know who to credit the copyright to, It just seems to send that message,

 Products from Amazon.co.uk

 Laura gathered a few seeds of Golden Eye Grass when we were in Devon at the end of September.
 This plant is said to be happy in a rockery and around a pond so I have just sown the seeds into the garden in the hope of raising a few plants.
+Update 22nd April 2018 – No sign of this grass yet so I have sown 24 seeds into a module for another try.
 Golden Eye Grass – Sisyrinchium californicum is a rhizomatous perennial herb producing a pale green stem which grows up to about 60 cm.
 The flat, narrow leaves are grass like.
 The flower has six tepals.
 They are bright yellow with brown veining.

 By next Spring we should have a few more plants that can be placed around the pond.
-On the whole Im am very happy with it and my hope is that it will attract wild life, like frogs and newts, into the garden.
+On the whole I am very happy with it and my hope is that it will attract wild life like frogs and newts into the garden.